Chloramine Consulting

 Both of these issues can be prevented.

-Separate returns and exhausts
+Indoor pools need separate returns and exhausts

-Semantics are not the only problem with this traditional, energy-efficient pool design.
-Ask yourself: do you think an exhaust fan can identify which air is good, and which is bad?
-Can an exhaust fan separate chloramines from fresh air in the return air flow?
 Of course not.
 But source-capture exhaust can separate the bad air from the good, and keep the bad from circulating through the main PDU, corroding everything in its path.

 Consider both high and medium return duct heights to reclaim the warmest, most humid air to pull through the PDU.
 In a completely separate airstream, exhaust low with source-capture technology.
 If you want to go a step further, there is an energy recovery option designed specifically for a source-capture exhaust, and it is completely separate from the main PDU and its fresh air circulation.